-In Sec.~\ref{sec4}, we provide three experiments demonstrating the semantic continuity constraint can increase the models' usage of semantic features and task-related information.
-In addition, the semantic continuity constraint can weaken the influence of a single-pixel by smoothing the gradient.
-Combining the above two points, we speculate that semantic continuity constraint can also bring about an interpretability improvement.
-In order to verify our conjecture, we choose three interpretable algorithms including Integrated Gradients~\cite{DBLP:journals/corr/SundararajanTY16}, GradCAM~\cite{Selvaraju2019GradCAMVE} and LIME~\cite{Ribeiro2016WhySI} to observe the improvement of the interpretability of the model by semantic continuity constraint.
+In Sec.~\ref{sec4}, we present three experiments demonstrating that the semantic continuity constraint increases models' reliance on semantic features and task-related information.
+Additionally, the semantic continuity constraint can mitigate the influence of individual pixels by smoothing the gradient.
+Combining these two points, we hypothesize that the semantic continuity constraint can also enhance interpretability.
+To verify our hypothesis, we selected three interpretability algorithms—Integrated Gradients~\cite{DBLP:journals/corr/SundararajanTY16}, GradCAM~\cite{Selvaraju2019GradCAMVE}, and LIME~\cite{Ribeiro2016WhySI}—to observe how the semantic continuity constraint improves model interpretability.